RJ Barrett Reminding He's More Than CBB's Best-Ever Wingman Sans Zion Williamson

 Barrett has an occasional habit of holding the ball too long, and that playmaker mentality will be a point of contention on his NBA scouting report.
 When he sees the floor like at Syracuse, he's even tougher to defend.

 After all, you know he'll score.
-Barrett has proved as much alongside all season along his roommate, a genuinely close friend.
+Barrett has proved as much all season alongside his roommate, a genuinely close friend.

 Williamson told Devin Gordon of GQ he's closest with Barrett and Dana O'Neil of The Athletic that Barrett is "almost like my twin."
 They're at their best together.